Briber's Four Forces

 The overarching metric in the bribe economy is incentives directed per dollar bribed.
 This shows the efficiency that bribers are able to receive on their investment, and inversely, the efficiency token holders are getting on the value they are stewarding.

-Note: From the perspective of the tokenholder/voter, the efficiency of votes is better expressed as the bribes earned per $ incentives stewarded (the inverse of emissions directed per $ bribed – 1/$1.02=$0.98).
-On Dune dashboards and bribe economy dialogue, emissions directed per dollar bribed is the standard metric used, because it paints the practice in a positive light and obfuscates losses to tokenholders.
-For consistency, we will use emissions directed per $ bribed throughout.
+Note: From the perspective of the tokenholder/voter, the efficiency of votes is better expressed as the bribes earned per $ incentives stewarded (the inverse of incentives directed per $ bribed – 1/$1.02=$0.98).
+On Dune dashboards and bribe economy dialogue, incentives directed per dollar bribed is the standard metric, likely because it paints the practice in a positive light and obfuscates losses to tokenholders.
+For consistency, we will use incentives directed per $ bribed throughout.

 But this isn’t about veTokens, it’s about bribe economy design.
-There will always be a market for incenti
+There will always be a market for incentives to some degree, since projects can spend 1 d

 ...